chainpoint/chainpoint-binary/README.md

     if (err) {
         // if an error occurs, the error message will return here } else {
-        // proofObject conatins your Chainpoint data as a Javascript Object }
+        // proofObject contains your Chainpoint data as a Javascript Object }
 });
 ```